-Join YPT as we take you to Iraq to celebrate New Year in Kurdistan.
-A prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
+Join YPT on a truly unique New Year celebration in Iraqi Kurdistan, a prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.

-Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.
+Despite its significance and proximity to probably the tensest area in the world, Kurdistan offers not only safety but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites and some of the most friendly and welcoming people on earth.

 Iraqi Kurdistan is visa on arrival for many nationalities.
-Whether you are a former Pioneer, or new to us, you can join this trip in a region that is living history.
+So, whether you are a former Pioneer or new to us, join us on this tour within a living history region.

 Morning